tpbnick/docs/docs/py-dictionaries.md

 	Full name: Marie Curie
 	Location: Paris
 ```
 Notice that the structure of each user's dictionary is identical.
 Although not required by Python, this structure makes nested dictionaries easier to work with.
-If each user's dictionary had different keys, the code inside the `for` loop would be more complicated.
+If each user's dictionary had different keys, the code inside the `#!py for` loop would be more complicated.